 A student may request an alternative chair or table in his/her classrooms to compensate for a temporary or permanent physical Disability.
 If the request is appropriate, the director of the Learning Center will assume the responsibility of locating alternate chairs or tables and work with Facilities to deliver them to the student’s classrooms.

 Assistive Listening Devices

 A student with a documented hearing impairment may require an assistive listening device in the classroom.
 The most appropriate device is a Williams Sound Hearing Helper Personal FM System in which the class instructor wears a microphone and the student wears an amplification unit.
 A student may borrow a FM System from Media Services on an as-needed basis.

 Students are encouraged to register with Learning Ally and Bookshare to procure audio books.
-The Office of Disability services will work with the student To assure textbook availability, all relevant textbook information (i.e., book title, author, publisher, and publication date) must be forwarded to the Director of Disability Services six weeks before the start of the semester in which audio books are required.
+The Office of Disability Services will work with the student to assure textbook availability.
+All relevant textbook information (i.e., book title, author, publisher, and publication date) must be forwarded to the director of the Learning Center six weeks before the start of the semester in which audio books are required.
 Students will also participate in the process to obtain books on tape.